Senior Exit Exams

 For additional information, you may send an email to email@example.com.

-The Summer 2018 General Education Exam (Exit Exam) is administered on the computers
+The Fall 2019 General Education Exam (Exit Exam) is administered on the computers

-To schedule the time, click on this link or go to www.mtsu.edu/flextest and scroll down, click on “Major Field Testing or General Education Testing”.
+To schedule the time, click on this link or go to www.mtsu.edu/flextest and scroll down, click on “Major Field and/or General Education Exit Testing”.
 Then choose "General Education Exit Exam" under "Select a Service".
 Please bring

 your MTSU ID card.
 For questions, please send email to firstname.lastname@example.org.